Pennsylvania Route 926: Route description

 PA 926 begins at an intersection with PA 10 in Upper Oxford Township, Chester County, heading northeast on two-lane undivided Street Road.
 The road passes through farmland with some trees and homes, crossing the East Branch Big Elk Creek into Londonderry Township.
 The route continues east through rural areas and passes near a few residential developments before it intersects PA 796 in the community of Daleville.
-PA 926 runs past more farms and reaches a junction with PA 41.
+PA 926 runs past more farms and reaches a roundabout junction with PA 41.
 Past this intersection, the road curves southeast and parallels PA 41 for a short distance before turning to the east.
 The route becomes the border between West Marlborough Township to the north and London Grove Township to the south, passing to the north of a landfill before it continues through more agricultural areas with some woods and homes, intersecting PA 841.
 Farther east, PA 926 fully enters West Marlborough Township and crosses the East Branch White Clay Creek before it reaches the community of London Grove, where it briefly turns south at an intersection with Newark Road prior to turning east again.
 The road continues through rural areas and briefly becomes the border between West Marlborough Township to the north and East Marlborough Township to the south before fully entering East Marlborough Township, where it passes to the north of the University of Pennsylvania's New Bolton Center and crosses the West Branch Red Clay Creek.
 PA 926 runs to the south of a residential development before intersecting PA 82 in Willowdale.